lit/lit.dev/packages/lit-dev-content/site/docs/v1/lit-html/writing-templates.md

 render(myTemplate, document.body);
 ```

-The lit-html template is a [_tagged template literal_](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).
+The lit-html template is a <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals" target="_blank" rel="noopener">_tagged template literal_</a>.
 The template itself looks like a regular JavaScript string, but enclosed in backticks (`` ` ``) instead of quotes.
 The browser passes the string to lit-html's `html` tag function.

 The `html` tag function returns a `TemplateResult`—a lightweight object that represents the template to be rendered.